 Even though they are lightweight, folding canoes can handle a moderate amount of whitewater.
 However, they are often slower and can be expensive.

 These canoes are very easy to store because they deflate, and they are extremely lightweight.
-Inflatable canoes can handle whitewater very well, but it is recommended to use wet or dry suits to protect the canoer from cold water.
+Inflatable canoes can handle whitewater very well, but a wet or dry suits will protect you from cold water.